Director: [[dfgrandis,David Grandis]]

 The William and Mary Symphony Orchestra, which was founded in 1932, has as its mission the preparation and performance of a wide range of orchestral music at a high artistic level.
 The Orchestra generally presents at least four concerts each academic year, including a Halloween "pops" concert, a concerto competition in the spring, and end-of-semester concerts in December and April.
 In past seasons, the ensemble has performed orchestral masterworks by such composers as Bartok, Beethoven, Berlioz, Brahms, Chadwick, Dvorak, Mahler, Ravel, Rossini, and Tchaikovsky.
 The orchestra has also collaborated with the Concert Choir to perform major choral works such as the Mozart Requiem and Haydn Te Deum.
 The ensemble is featured on a compact disc released by the Department of Music during the 2005-06 academic year.

-For more information, visit the Orchestra's web pages or contact Grant Gilman, [[ggilman]] (Director of Orchestras).
+For more information about Symphony Orchestra auditions or performances, please visit the Orchestra's webpage or contact [[dfgrandis,David Grandis]] (Director of Orchestras).